wright96d/plexextras/README.md

 # plextras

 This Powershell script generates all the possible folders for Plex local extras within a provided folder path.
-After the subfolders have been created, the script remains open, waiting for an enter press, when it will delete all the empty subfolders.
+After the subfolders have been created, the script remains open, waiting for an enter press, when it will delete all empty subfolders.

 NOTE: Created with chatgpt